jermp/pthash/README.md

 		A string input file name.
 If this is not provided, then num_keys 64-bit random keys will be used as input instead.

 	 [-o output_filename]
-		Output file name where the MPHF will be serialized.
+		Output file name where the function will be serialized.

 	 [-d tmp_dir]
 		Temporary directory used for building in external memory.
 Default is directory '.'.